-Unfortunately, even the minimum standards of the 28 hour law offer no protection, since enforcement is virtually non-existent.
-When AA made a Freedom of Information Act (FOIA) request to the USDA regarding violations, the only case of enforcement on file is an incident where AA has provided all the evidence.
+Unfortunately, even the minimum standards of the 28 Hour Law offer no protection, since currently enforcement is virtually non-existent.
+When Animals' Angels made a Freedom of Information Act (FOIA) request to the USDA regarding violations, the only case of enforcement on file is an incident where AA had provided all the evidence.

-Even industry insiders will admit the 28 hour law is not worth the paper it’s written on.
+Even industry insiders will admit the 28 Hour Law is not worth the paper it’s written on.
 The Department of Justice shares enforcement with the USDA.
-It is a simple matter of checking animals and paperwork at slaughter plants, auctions and export pens.
-However, there is no evidence of enforcement and no proof that the animals are really being checked upon arrival.
-If they are, why is there only one 28 hour law case on file?
+It is a simple matter of checking animals and paperwork at slaughter plants, auctions, and export pens.
+However, there is no evidence whatsoever of enforcement and no proof that the animals are actually being checked upon arrival.
+If they are, why is there only one 28 Hour Law case on file?

-Yet the 28 hour law, as poor and poorly enforced a regulation as it is, is the only existing law for the humane treatment of animals during transport.
-Unfortunately, it does not regulate other important aspects such as on board water systems, dividers, loading density and handling.
+Yet the 28-Hour Law, as deficient and as poorly enforced a regulation as it is, it is the only existing law for the humane treatment of animals during transport.
+Unfortunately, it does not regulate other important aspects such as on board water systems, dividers, loading density, and handling.
 The USDA issued a trucking guide of recommendations, but it is merely a guide of non-binding suggestions.

-There is in fact, very little incentive to take good care of animals in transit.
-Several insurance companies offer very affordable policies for animals that die in transit.
+There is in fact, very little incentive to take decent care of animals in transit.
+Indeed, several insurance companies offer quite affordable policies for animals that die in transit.
 No reports have to be completed, the insurance company only reserves the right to terminate the policy or increase the premiums if they decide there are “excessive” death claims.

-Transport interest can do whatever they want, unfettered by laws or the enforcement of laws.
-And what some transport interests do is more than enough to turn a meat eater’s stomach.
+Transport interests can basically do whatever they want, unfettered by laws or the fear of enforcement of laws.
+And what some transport interests do is more than enough to turn a meat-eater’s stomach.

 Without adequate ventilation, water, bedding materials, exhausted animals are forced to stand in their waste for the entire journey, or lie down to be trampled.
 AA investigators have documented terribly overloaded trucks with animals lying on top of each other.